brooksgarrett/CKAD-exercises/a.core_concepts.md

 </p>
 </details>

-### Create the pod that was just described using YAML
+### DONE Create the pod that was just described using YAML

 <details><summary>show</summary>
 <p>